-Join us on Wednesday, August 28th from 6:30-8:30PM for a lecture on fire safety and historic buildings with David Jacoby, Principal and leader of the Fire Engineering Practice for Simpson Gumpertz & Heger Inc!
+Join us on Wednesday, August 28th from 6:30-8:30PM for a lecture on fire safety and historic buildings with David Jacoby, a Principal and leader of the Fire Engineering Practice for Simpson Gumpertz & Heger Inc!

 Recent fires at Notre Dame and the National Museum of Brazil have raised awareness of potential fire impacts to and vulnerabilities of historic structures.
 Adaptive re-use of historic or existing buildings often have similar life safety challenges.
 The building may not have been built to any specific code, documentation of the buildings can be sparse and life safety requirements have changed since the building’s construction.
 Common issues with historic buildings generally revolve around providing protection without affecting the historic fabric of the building.
 Issues with archaic construction and fire ratings, as well as existing interconnected spaces are among the many issues that need to be addressed.